-Smoke from nearby fires is causing air quality in Mariposa County to be in the unhealthy range at times today.
+Smoke from the Ferguson fire is causing air quality in Mariposa County to be in the HAZARDOUS range.
+Smoke is expected to remain in the HAZARDOUS RANGE for several days.
 See the Mariposa County AQI Page for Air Quality information.
-AQI INFO

 SMOKE LEVELS ARE EXPECTED TO VARY